Gmanoori/Attendance-System-Automation/README.md

 ## Attendance System Automation with GitHub Actions
 This repository contains an automated attendance tracking system implemented using GitHub Actions.
-The system logs user login and logout times as markdown entries in a version-controlled attendance file, enabling simple yet effective attendance tracking directly within a GitHub repository.
+The system logs user login and logout times with break logs as markdown entries in a version-controlled attendance file, enabling simple yet effective attendance tracking directly within a GitHub repository.

 ## Features
 - Automated recording of login and logout timestamps for users.

 - Stores attendance data as markdown tables (attendance.md), easily readable and maintainable.

-- Uses GitHub Actions workflows to automate updates on each login/logout event.
+- Uses GitHub Actions workflows to automate updates on each login/logout/break event.

-- Calculates and records work hours based on login/logout times.
+- Calculates and records work hours based on login/logout/break times.

 - Maintains a clean history of attendance records in the repository with automated commits and pushes.